axelarnetwork/axelar-amplifier-solana/helpers/relayer-discovery/README.md

 let counter_pda = Counter::get_pda(payload.storage_id).0;
 Ok(RelayerTransaction::Final(
 	// A single instruction is required.
 Note that we could be fancy and check whether the counter_pda is initialized (which would required one more discovery transaction be performed),
 	// And only if it is not initialized prepend a transaction that initializes it.
-Then we could ommit the `payer` and `system_program` accounts from the actual execute instruction. vec![
+Then we could omit the `payer` and `system_program` accounts from the actual execute instruction. vec![
 	RelayerInstruction {
 		// We want this program to be the entrypoint.